 Give your site a boost!
 Implement crucial optimization techniques that will improve not only your ySlow score, but your Google rank too.
-In this tutorial we will cover all aspects of W3 caching, ySlow, Google page speed, CSS sprites & htaccess rules, to achieve a high ySlow score like i have done on my blog.
+In this tutorial we will cover all aspects of W3 caching, ySlow, Google page speed, CSS sprites and htaccess rules, to achieve a high ySlow score like I have done on my blog.

 Before We Begin

 A quick note before we start: although this tutorial will cover everything in as much detail as is required, there will (wherever possible) be shortcuts, to save you some time.

 Also, be aware that if you don't want to dive into the details of things like caching and minifying, the best way to speed up your site is by choosing a good managed WordPress hosting provider.

 For example, Envato has now partnered with SiteGround to offer you super-fast web hosting with a whole range of performance optimization features, such as automatic image optimization, lazy image loading, GZIP compression, CSS & HTML minification, and more.
 So you can speed up your site without all the headaches of installing plugins and tinkering with settings.